rajat-kumar-sec/Networking-Layers/README.md

-# Seven Layers of OSI Model
+# Seven Layers of OSI Models

 There Are 7 types of Networking Layers :